Lowton: History

-Lowton was one of the berewicks of the Royal Manor of Newton, later being one of the members of the Barony of Makerfield.
+Lowton was one of the berewicks of the royal manor of Newton, later being one of the members of the Barony of Makerfield.

 Byrom Manor, later to feature the ancestral home of the poet John Byrom which was built in the 18th century, is recorded as early as 1212; the family prospered there for centuries.
 Byrom Hall at one time featured a moat.

 The Hare and Hounds public house, built in the 17th century, was once used as a place to hold trials of local criminals, including murders.
 The Lowton stocks can still be found today nearby at St Luke’s Parish Church and are Grade II listed.

 The former Lowton railway station was used as a resting point for the royal train.
 Lowton had a second station – Lowton St Mary's – which closed in 1964.

 Lowton had a toffee factory, along with other sites of heavy industry.
 Many of these factories have now closed and have been replaced with light industry.

 Lowton's Sandy Lane is reputedly haunted by the ghost of Joshua Rigby, a local farmer who died in 1883.

 Governance and politics

 In 1931 the civil parish had a population of 4584.
 On 1 October 1933 the parish was abolished and merged with Golborne.

 Between 1894 and 1974, Lowton was part of the Golborne Urban District, in the administrative county of Lancashire.
 In 1974 as part of the local government reorganisation enacted in the Local Government Act 1972 it became part of Greater Manchester with the boundary at Newton-le-Willows marking the edge of the new county of Merseyside.

-Lowton is within the constituency of Leigh and is represented in parliament by the Labour MP Jo Platt.
+Lowton is within the constituency of Leigh & Atherton and is represented in parliament by the Labour MP Jo Platt.

-Locally, the area is represented on Wigan Council by three Labour Party members, Jenny Gregory, Garry Lloyd, and Mike Smith.
+Locally, the area is represented on Wigan Council by three Labour councillors, Garry Lloyd, Jenny Gregory and Mike Smith.

 Transport

 Situated on the A580 East Lancashire Road, the village has direct access to the cities of Manchester to the east and Liverpool to the west.
 From this road, the M6 motorway runs north and south, and the M60 connects with the M62 across the Pennines.
 Also, the M61 can be reached via the A579.
-The nearest railway station is Newton-le-Willows on the Chester to Manchester Line and Liverpool to Manchester Line.
+The nearest railway station is Newton-le-Willows on the Chester–Manchester line and Liverpool–Manchester line.
 Public transport in Lowton is co-ordinated by Transport for Greater Manchester and is served by buses to Manchester, Wigan, Leigh, Newton-le-Willows and St Helens.
 Buses: 35 Bryn/Leigh-Manchester (Bee Network), 34 St Helens-Leigh (Arriva Merseyside), 610 Leigh-Wigan (Bee Network).